-The consultation was promoted via a media release (Appendix 1) and was advertised extensively on the Council's website (Appendix 2-3) and using social media (Appendix 4-6).
-The Facebook posts received twenty comments and were shared seventeen times.
-Letters (Appendix 7) and information leaflets (Appendix 8) were also delivered to properties within the existing Farnborough Hill Conservation Area.
+The 2021 consultation was promoted via a media release (Appendix 1), and both were advertised extensively on the Council's website (Appendix 2-5) and using social media (Appendix 6-9).
+In terms of the 2021 consultation, the Facebook posts received twenty comments and were shared seventeen times; the Facebook posts received twelve comments and were shared eight times during the 2023 consultation.
+For the 2021 consultation, letters (Appendix 10) and information leaflets (Appendix 11) were delivered to properties within the existing Farnborough Hill Conservation Area.
+For the 2023 consultation, letters were delivered to properties located within the proposed Farnborough Street Conservation Area boundary (Appendix 10).